Concrete recycling: A concrete plan to save $$$

 What if, instead of dumping your waste concrete, you could turn it into a material that could be used on your job sites and save you money?
 With the growing cost of aggregates and fuel in the construction industry, the potential profit margins for businesses like yours are getting smaller and smaller.
 So how can you reduce the cost of materials and improve your margin?

-In this post we will provide our tips on how to save money by recycling concrete.
+In this post, we will provide our tips on how to save money by recycling concrete.

 Construction projects often involve the demolition of sidewalks, driveways, or other structures made of concrete.

 By recycling your leftover aggregates instead of dumping them, you can save a huge amount of money on buying material, renting dump trucks, paying drivers, and dumping fees.
-You could even sell the material if you have no use for it — adding more dollars to your bottom line.
+You could even sell the material if you have no use for it—adding more dollars to your bottom line.

 Crushing concrete

 So what is a crusher?
 Well, a crusher's job is to break concrete into smaller pieces so that it is reusable as gravel, fill for construction, paving materials, or other commercial uses.
-For a detailed understanding of concrete crushing processes, check out this simple guide to crushing concrete.

 A primary crusher, such as a jaw crusher, is used to break bigger and harder pieces of concrete into smaller, more manageable chunks.
 After this, a secondary crusher, like an impact crusher, may also be used to further grind the smaller chunks of aggregate into finer particles.
-Impact crushers produce more consistently shaped particles than a jaw crusher and creates more dust in the process which can be used as sand.
+Impact crushers produce more consistently shaped particles than a jaw crusher and create more dust in the process, which can be used as sand.

-The most effective method of recycling concrete is to crush on site with a portable recycling plant.
-This way, you can reduce transportation costs and environmental impact of trucking material to and from quarries and dump sites.
+The most effective method of recycling concrete is to crush it on site with a portable recycling plant.
+This way, you can reduce transportation costs and the environmental impact of trucking material to and from quarries and dump sites.

 Removing metal from crushed concrete

 A lot of concrete structures contain rebar (reinforcement rod) or metal wire to strengthen the structure.
 When crushing concrete, you need to be careful about removing rebar in order to obtain pure aggregates.
-Failure to do so will compromise the quality of the output, lowering resale value of the materials.
-You can use a metal extraction system which removes the metal off the main crusher run conveyor or add magnetic drums to your conveyors on your crusher/screener so that workers do not have to remove the metal manually.
+Failure to do so will compromise the quality of the output, lowering the resale value of the materials.
+You can use a metal extraction system that removes the metal off the main crusher run conveyor or add magnetic drums to your conveyors on your crusher/screener so that workers do not have to remove the metal manually.

 Screening crushed concrete